 For color videos, debayering by default is done automatically.
+For .ser videos the Bayer pattern specification is taken from the file header.
+For .avi, .mov or .mp4 videos the first frame is analyzed to detect a Bayer pattern.
+If in three-channel input it turns out that the channels are identical, PSS switches to “Grayscale”.
+In color videos the ordering of the color channels (RGB or BGR) is detected by comparing the noise in the first and third channels.
+(The assumption is that the blue channel is always the noisiest.)

-There is, however, the option to specify the Bayer pattern manually.
-To this end, the user selects a job (or a range / set of jobs) in the job list, and presses the right mouse key to open the context menu:
+Alternatively, the user can specify the Bayer pattern manually.
+To this end, he or she selects a job (or a range / set of jobs) in the job list, and presses the right mouse key to open the context menu: